GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
-Therefore testing is usually the most mis-scheduled part of programming.
+> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
 >
-> ~ *Fred Brooks*
+> ~ *Laurence J. Peter*

 ---
 ## 🏎 Quick Facts